hcur/deity/README.md

 ## todo

+- ~~support for multiple modifiers~~
+   - deity allows adding a mask to a keypress with modifier
- - support for multiple modifiers
+   - next support passing multiple modifiers into deity
 - better error handling
 - verbose mode?